Edirom/SMuFL-Browser/README.md

 * [Apache ANT](http://ant.apache.org)
 * [XML Shell](http://www.xmlsh.org/HomePage)
 * [Saxon](http://www.saxonica.com)
-* [ImageMagick](http://www.imagemagick.org) (only needed for creating glyph images)
-* FontForge (only needed for creating glyph images)

 If you want to run the app your own you also need the [eXist-db](http://exist-db.org) XML database.
+Please use a recent build from 2015 since the [HTML5 serializer](https://github.com/eXist-db/exist/pull/433) has been modified.